-First, the Keystone Exams in Algebra 1, Literature, and Biology are used to satisfy federal testing requirements.
-All students enrolled in Algebra 1, American Literature, and Biology during the school year will be required to take Keystone Exams for these courses during the May testing window.
-Newly enrolled students who have already completed work in these courses prior to their arrival at Conestoga and have not yet achieved a proficient score on a particular Keystone Exam will be required to take that exam before the end of their junior year.
+First, the Keystone Exams in Algebra 1, Literature, and Biology are used by Pennsylvania to satisfy federal testing requirements.
+All students enrolled in Algebra 1, Biology, and American Voices will be required to take Keystone Exams for these courses during the May testing window.
+Newly enrolled students, who have already completed the work in the applicable courses prior to their arrival at Conestoga but did not take the corresponding Keystone Exam or its equivalent from another state, will be required to take that exam before the end of their junior year.